Saved

 ONE: Enter your address to access a list of your civic representatives, including your L.A.
 City Councilmember.

-TWO: Click on your Councilmember’s email icon and send them a message urging them to add guardrails to Executive Director 1 that make way for affordable housing but also protect L.A.’s historic neighborhoods.
+TWO: Click on your Councilmember’s email icon and send them a message, thanking them for supporting the July 1, 2014 guardrails to Executive Director 1 that make way for affordable housing but also protect L.A.’s historic neighborhoods.

 THREE: Submit comments for the official record, through the City Clerk portal, using Council File cf 23-0623.
 You can access the portal here